Face milling with the router

 Tools

-• Clamping claws / fixing aids
+• Clamping jaws or positioning aids

 • Face milling cutter (corresponding diameter)